“Having a Dog is Way Better Than Dating” – 5 People Who’ve Swapped Partners For Pets

 “I can rely on my cats to be there – no ghosting here – and, claws aside, they’ll never intentionally hurt me”

 It’s no secret that the dating world is not looked on favourably these days.
-The use of dating apps is down (way down), single cat ladies are in and if you haven’t seen the phrase ‘dumpster fire’ used to describe the current dating scene on social media at least once today, then you haven't been online.
+The use of dating apps is down (way downopens in a new tab), single cat ladies are inopens in a new tab and if you haven’t seen the phrase ‘dumpster fire’ used to describe the current dating scene on social media at least once today, then you haven't been online.

 Do you even need to date?
 That’s a decision that’s totally up to you of course.
 But, just be aware that there are people out there, happily single and living their best life with their petsopens in a new tab.
 Ahead, we spoke to some of them to see why pets are better than dating.